flybywiresim/docs/docs/simbridge/troubleshooting.md

 This should now allow access from your browser to SimBridge's remote display via `simbridge.local`.

 ## Log file
-The log file contains all the messages printed by the main window, as-well as debug messages.
+The log file contains all the messages printed by the main window, as well as debug messages.

 The log file is stored in a file in this folder, formatted by date:
 ```